Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Introduction

-\emph{Ab-initio} potential energy surfaces (PESs) have recently been developed for many of the three- and four-atom systems of interest in high-temperature air chemistry.
-PESs describe the force on each atom during all possible spatial configurations of the atoms.
-Collisions of air reactants can be simulated by integrating in time on these surfaces from an initial condition to a final molecular configuration.
+Ab initio potential energy surfaces (PESs) have recently been developed for many of the three- and four-atom systems of interest in high-temperature air chemistry.
+Such PESs describe the force on each individual atom during any arbitrary spatial arrangement of the multi-atom system.
+Collisions of air reactants can be simulated by integrating in time on these surfaces from an initial condition to a final post-collision molecular configuration.
 These quasiclassical trajectories~\cite{truhlar79a} (QCTs) can be used to quantify reaction dynamics, including the role of vibrational excitation on dissociation.
 QCT analysis can be used to sample pre-collision states from a gas at a specified translational, rotational and vibrational temperature, and obtain reaction rate coefficients by averaging over many trajectories.
+Calculations for the species pairings considered in this work were conducted entirely on a set of potentials generated by the University of Minnesota Computational Chemistry group.
+Trajectory calculations for $\mathrm{N_2-N_2}$ pairs were performed on the electronically adiabatic $\mathrm{N_4}(^1A)$ PES~\cite{PaukkuYVT2013, PaukkuYVT2014, BenderVNPVTSC2015}.
+The same PES was originally used to simulate $\mathrm{N_2-N}$ trajectories by keeping the fourth $\mathrm{N}$ atom at effectively infinite distance from the interacting $\mathrm{N_3}$ sub-system.
+A recently released, dedicated $\mathrm{N_3}(^4A^{\prime \prime})$ PES for ground-electronic-state $\mathrm{N_2 -N}$ collisions~\cite{varga21b} now supersedes this approach.
+Trajectory calculations for $\mathrm{O_2-O_2}$ pairs were carried out on three $\mathrm{O_4}$ PESs by Paukku et al.~\cite{PaukkuYVSBT2017, PaukkuVT2018}, whereas a total of 9 ground-electronic-state $\mathrm{O_3}$ PESs were necessary to fully simulate $\mathrm{O_2-O}$ trajectories~\cite{VargaPT2017}.
+For $\mathrm{N_2-O_2}$ pairs the triplet surface by Varga et al.~\cite{VargaMSPT2016} was employed.